aljadepalaran/rails-restaurant-system/README.md

 * Waiter / Front-of-house
 * Customer / Website Takeaway

+## Contributing and Source Control
+The project uses the develop branch as the primary branch and the main branch to store the working build.
+This is because there are plans to eventually add in CI/CD to this project so that when develop is merged into the main branch, the main branch will be deployed.

 ## Getting Started
 This project uses the following versions
 * ruby 3.0.2p107